vohvelikissa/vohvelikissa.github.io/README.md

 - How to do web browsing at home with deepseek
 - How to do image processing at home with deepseek
 - How to generate images at home with deepseek
+- How to do text document processing at home with deepseek
+- How to do advanced data analysis with deepseek
+- How to do voice with deepseek

 <hr>